mrothenbuecher/zpl-rest/README.md

 | secret              | string        | the session secret                             |           |

 ## future features
-- support for mustache.js in the zpl labels
 - option for reprinting failed printjobs
 - reprint printjobs